ThoughtfulDev/EagleEye/README.md

 Find your friends Social Media Profiles with ease
 ```

-**This only works if their Facebook Profile is public**
+**This only works if their Facebook Profile is public.**

 ## What does this do?
-In simple words, you have at least one Image of the person you are looking for and a clue about its name.
-You enter this data to the EagleEye and it tries to find Instagram, Youtube, Facebook, Twitter Profiles of this person.
+You have at least one image of the person you are looking for and a clue about their name.
+You enter this data into EagleEye and it tries to find Instagram, Youtube, Facebook, and Twitter Profiles of this person.

 ## Screenshots?
 [Example Report](https://github.com/ThoughtfulDev/EagleEye/blob/master/Example.pdf) (Used one Image of Emeraude Toubia)